abellach/wnpmle/README.md

 overestimation of the expected number of recurrences.
 This package implements the semiparametric estimator of Bellach and Kosorok (2026), which correctly accounts for the terminal event through inverse probability of censoring weights and a weighted likelihood.
+The Box-Cox transformation model with ρ=1 is equivalent to the Ghosh-Lin model.

 Two transformation models are provided: